sagemath/sage-archive-2023-02-01/src/doc/en/developer/conventions.rst

 You are strongly encouraged to:

--  Use nice LaTeX formating everywhere.
+-  Use nice LaTeX formatting everywhere.
 If you use backslashes, either use double backslashes or place an r right before the first triple opening quote.
 For example,